Granulosa tumours are a type of sex cord stromal tumours. Less than 5 out of 100 women with ovarian cancer (5%) have this type.

 Granulosa tumours are rare tumours of the ovary.

-They are a type of stromal tumour.
-The stroma is the supportive tissue of the ovary.
+They are a type of sex cord stromal tumours.
+Sex cord stromal tumours start in the stroma or the sex cords.
+The stroma and the sex cords are tissues that support the ovary and from which different cells are developed.
 Out of 100 women with ovarian cancer, fewer than 5 will have a granulosa tumour (5%).

 There are 2 main types of granulosa tumours: